-You can tap into your 401(k) penalty-free without leaving your job if you have become disabled or have a financial hardship -- for example, high medical bills, a divorce-related court order or a levy from the Internal Revenue Service.
-However, you can't roll over financial hardship distributions -- they are not qualified rollover distributions.
+You can tap into your 401(k) penalty-free without leaving your job if you have become disabled or have a financial hardship – for example, high medical bills, a divorce-related court order or a levy from the Internal Revenue Service.
+However, you can't roll over financial hardship distributions; they are not qualified rollover distributions.

-Splitting a Distribution
+Splitting a 401(k) Distribution

-In addition to hardship distributions, certain other 401(k) withdrawals can't be rolled over.
-For example, you can't roll over distributions stemming from substantially equal periodic distributions based on your life expectancy, even though this method avoids the 10 percent early withdrawal penalty.
+In addition to hardship distributions, certain other 401(k) withdrawals can not be rolled over.
+For example, you can not roll over distributions stemming from substantially equal periodic distributions based on your life expectancy, even though this method avoids the 10 percent early withdrawal penalty.

 Other rollover-restricted distributions include refunds of excess contributions, minimum required distributions that begin when you reach age 72, a loan from your 401(k) that is treated as a distribution because it doesn't satisfy certain requirements, and dividends on employer securities.

 Basic Information: Conduit IRAs

 The portion of your 401(k) distribution that you roll over can be deposited into a "conduit" IRA, which is an IRA that receives only rollover money.
 According to Investopedia, the main advantage of using a conduit IRA is that it automatically qualifies for a subsequent rollover into another employer plan.
 Some employer retirement plans don't accept IRA rollovers unless they come from a conduit IRA.
 If you make non-rollover contributions to a conduit IRA, it loses its special status and becomes a regular IRA.